 Parameters to specify:

-Electrode spacing: usually between 0.5 m and a few m.
+Electrode spacing: Usually between 1 and 10 m.

 Printer Friendly Version